vindamle/medicaid-application/README.md

 * PostgreSQL 10 or Higher.
 * Python 3.5 or Higher.

-Create Virtual Environment and run: '''pip install -r requirements.txt'''  in your terminal.
+Create Virtual Environment and run: ''' pip install -r requirements.txt '''  in your terminal.